 - 1 large egg

-- Line a 12 cup muffin tin with muffin liners, or generously grease a muffin tin with coconut oil.
+- Preheat oven to 375.
+Line a 12 cup muffin tin with cupcake liners, or grease each tin generously.
+Set aside.

 - In a large bowl, mix together your dry ingredients: flour, oats, sugar, salt, baking soda, chia seeds, cacao powder, dark chocolate powder, and chocolate chips.

 - In a medium sized bowl, mix together your wet ingredients: oil, milk, egg, yogurt, and vanilla.
 Once whisked, add to dry ingredients.
 Mix dry and wet ingredients until all pockets of dry ingredients are blended.
 Mixture will be thick.